-5.2 Planned Project - Proposition 84 Grant Award
+5.2 RECENTLY COMPLETED PROJECT - PROPOSITION 84

 The cities of Downey, Norwalk, Santa Fe Springs, and Whittier are participating in a regional multi-watershed project through the Gateway Water Management Authority (GWMA).
 This project applied for and was awarded funding though the Proposition 84 Grant.
-Initiation of this project will begin as soon as the grant contracts and funding are finalized which is expected to be in the fall of 2014.
-The BMPs include: one (1) vegetated bioswale, six (6) tree box filters, and ten (10) bioretention tree wells.
+Initiation of this project began when the grant contracts and funding were finalized.
+The BMPs include: one (1) vegetated bioswale, eight (8) tree box filters, and ten (10) bioretention tree wells.
 Table 5-2 lists the responsible Permittees for each LID BMP in the Proposition 84 Grant project and Table 5-3 lists the deadlines and status for certain project milestones.